Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conditional-code-english.rst

 .. [#] A previous implementation of ``cond_utils`` allowed to specify the code to inject either as an expression or as a *list* of expressions.

-	   It was actually a mistake, as a single expression to return can be itself a list (ex: ``["red", "blue"]``), which bears a different semantics and should not be interpreted as a list of expressions to evaluate.
+	   It was actually a mistake, as a single expression to return can be itself a list (e.g. ``["red", "blue"]``), which bears a different semantics and should not be interpreted as a list of expressions to evaluate.
 For example, the result from the code to inject may be bound to a variable, in which case we expect ``A=["red", "blue"]`` rather than ``A="red", "blue"`` (this latter term being constructed but not used).

 	   So the following code injection *is* faulty (a ``begin/end`` block was meant, not a list):